-- Use mathematical reasoning to solve problems, demonstrating the ability to use symbolic, graphical, numerical, and written representations of mathematical ideas. - Effectively apply mathematics and physics concepts and critical reasoning skills to solve application problems. - Effectively communicate quantitative information. - Demonstrate an understanding of the mathematics and physics required for their major by showing proficiency in the skills and concepts embedded in their technical courses. - Demonstrate capability to access and utilize resources that will facilitate further learning in mathematics, physics, technical courses, and future careers. - Demonstrate an understanding of physics concepts through laboratory experiments.
+- Use mathematical reasoning to solve problems, demonstrating the ability to use symbolic, graphical, numerical, and written representations of mathematical ideas. - Demonstrate proficiency in the basic concepts of algebra. - Effectively apply mathematics and physics concepts and critical reasoning skills to solve application problems. - Effectively communicate quantitative information. - Demonstrate an understanding of the mathematics and physics required for their major by showing proficiency in the skills and concepts embedded in their technical courses. - Demonstrate capability to access and utilize resources that will facilitate further learning in mathematics, physics, technical courses, and future careers. - Demonstrate an understanding of physics concepts through laboratory experiments.